Running a successful private practice requires much more than just clinical experience.

 Remember: there is no average caseload for therapists.
 It really does depend on your own personal circumstances.

-Similarly, if you fill your day with too much client work and neglect any admin work or your own personal care, you will likely end up spending more time dealing with the effects of burnout.
+Similarly, if you fill your day with too much client work and neglect any admin work or your own personal care, you will likely spend more time dealing with the effects of burnout.

-If you’re concerned about your income, set yourself a monthly salary goal, divide it by the amount of clients you can realistically treat, and decide if that is the right price to charge.
+If you’re concerned about your income, set yourself a monthly salary goal, divide it by the number of clients you can realistically treat, and decide if that is the right price to charge.

 You can find out more on how to price your treatments here.

-If it isn’t, consider supplementing your income by expanding beyond just client work and offering workshops, corporate consultation, products, events or online courses.
+If not, consider supplementing your income by expanding beyond client work and offering workshops, corporate consultation, products, events or online courses.

 3. Set up an efficient management system that allows you to streamline as many tasks as possible